Tomás Bobadilla: Birth and family origins

-Despite the probable difficulty in which his parents survived while they lived abroad, Bobadilla must have achieved certain training that put him in a position to hold a position in the government apparatus as soon as he returned, at less than 25 years old.
-(When he reached the age of majority in force at that time, which was 25 years of age, Bobadilla obtained his certification of Blood Purity, as all of both his paternal grandparents and maternal great-grandparents had been born in Europe, this certificate allowed him access to high public offices of the colonial administration, reserved to white Dominicans and Peninsulars).
-Lugo Lovatón says that in Mayagüez he managed to get a job in a public notary's office, an occupation that provided him with the first rudiments of being a lawyer.
+Despite the probable difficulty in which his parents survived while they lived abroad, Bobadilla probably received administrative training that put him in a position to hold a position in the colonial government.
+(When he reached the age of majority in force at that time, 25 years of age, Bobadilla obtained his certification of Blood Purity, as all of both his paternal grandparents and maternal great-grandparents had been born in Europe, this certificate allowed him access to high public offices of the colonial administration, reserved to white Dominicans and Peninsulars).
+Historian Ramón Lugo Lovatón says that while in exile in Mayagüez, Bobadilla managed to get a job in a public notary's office, an occupation that provided him with the first rudiments of practicing law.
 But he did not receive a university education, not even after he returned to Santo Domingo.
 Hence, his intellectual and legal training was the product of self-taught activity.

-Given the experiential context, which began in his childhood in Neiba, Bobadilla's occupations and his ability did not prevent him from feeling like a man of the people.
-Being a dignitary, he led a simple life, delighting in the typical Dominican pleasures, such as cockfights, horseback riding or dancing in the endless fandangos.
+Despite his experiences and ability, Bobadilla took pride in feeling like a man of the people he led a simple life, delighting in the typical Dominican pleasures, such as cockfights, horseback riding or dancing in the endless fandangos.
 He was noted as an unrepentant womanizer, despite his stern character.
 His personal economic support was the result of the combination of administrative positions and mahogany cutting, an activity that connected him with the rural environment.
-In his correspondence we read that, until shortly before his death, he frequently traveled to the rugged locations of his mahogany cuts, north of Baní, to complete operations.
+In his correspondence he states, until shortly before his death, he frequently traveled to the rugged locations of his mahogany cuts, north of Baní, to complete logging expeditions.